dakshinatharindu/competitive-programming/README.md

 # Competition-Codes
-Solution codes for coding competition such as HackerRank, CS Academy etc.
+Solution codes for coding competition such as HackerRank, IEEEXtream, CS Academy etc.